 Happiness is not just a random emotion that comes over us when everything is going our way.
 Happiness can also be cultivated and learned.
-That’s very good news, because the world isn’t always a happy place.
+That’s very good news because the world isn’t always a happy place.
 Life can be hard, and we could all use more reasons to smile.
-So in the spirit of cultivating happiness, here are five ways to become the happiest version of you:
+If you are wondering how to be the happiest version of yourself in the spirit of cultivating happiness, here are five ways.

 1. Stop People-Pleasing